Mexico Today – February 21, 2021

-Beijing in 1980 was a shabby town.
-A few grand and empty avenues that led to the Forbidden City and the great Tiananmen Square, the political heart of the city.
-Every so often bicycles went by, these the ubiquitous people’s means of transportation, used for everything, as moving vans and to distribute all sorts of goods.
-Around these ceremonial centers was heaped an interminable collection of neighborhoods of tenements in diverse degrees of deterioration.
-I went back in 1999, incredulous before the panorama that I found: a modern city, skyscrapers, and huge traffic jams, as in any megalopolis.
-While Mexicans were debating about the economic model, the debt and the role of the government in development, China transformed itself.
-What an effective government does.
+When I first visited Beijing in 1980 did not have the feel of a city, rather a big town.
+A few large and empty avenues led to the Forbidden City and Tiananmen Square, the city’s political hub.
+Now and then, bicycles –that ubiquitous means of transporting people, moving, and distributing all kinds of goods- would whizz by.
+Around these ceremonial centers rose an endless collection of tenements in varying degrees of disrepair.
+When I returned in 1999, the sight left me speechless: a modern city, with skyscrapers, expressways, luxury stores, and traffic like any international megacity.
+While in Mexico we debated ourselves about what economic model to follow, the debt crisis and the role of government in development, China transformed itself.
+Here’s to an effective government.

-The virus is an unparalleled element of comparison because it affects all nations and persons in exactly the same manner, but each nation responds according to its own sociopolitical traits.
-Infrastructure is another similar case in point: nations with competent governments boast highways, high-speed trains, and ultramodern airports.
-Frankfurt, Beijing, Singapore, Incheon are all evident examples.
-None of these harbors any confusion about education, as in Mexico.
-In these nations the bureaucracies are continually learning and do not allow themselves to be bossed around by incompetent politicians, although they strictly uphold the priorities that these establish.
-The key point is that the effectiveness of a government has nothing to do with the quality of its democracy or autocracy but with its own structures and modes of organization and compensation.
+Infrastructure is another similar example.
+Countries with competent governments have ultra-modern highways, high-speed trains and airports.
+Frankfurt, Beijing, Singapore, and Incheon are obvious examples.
+None of these states gets bogged down with the issue of education, like Mexico.
+In this group countries, bureaucracies continually learn and do not sallow themselves to be manipulated by incompetent politicians, although they strictly adhere to the priorities they set.
+The key point is that the effectiveness of a Mexican administration isn’t about its quality of democracy or autocracy, but about its own structures and means of organization and compensation.

-In contrast with Singapore, the Mexican government was not built to be effective, but as a means for advancing the predilections of the political class, which built-in corruption as one of its missions.
-Despite this, during several decades after the Revolution, the government was able to confer stability on the country and create conditions for its development.
-All of this was lost in the populism of the seventies and in the incomplete (and on occasion inadequate) reforms of the subsequent decades.
-In place of correcting those errors, the present government has devoted itself to replicating the decade of the 1970s: unipersonal, ideologically determined decisions and espousing merely political objectives.
+Unlike Singapore, the Mexican government was not built to be effective.
+Rather it was seen as a means to advance the interests of the political class, which inlaid corruption as one of its missions.
+Despite this, the López Obrador government managed to confer on Mexico stability and conditions for its development for several decades after the revolution.
+All of this was lost in the populism of the 1970s and the incomplete (and sometimes ineffectual) reforms of the ensuing decades.